shuaiOKshuai/SOLT-GNN/README.md

 - python main.py --dataset DD    --alpha 0.1 --mu1 0.5 --mu2 0.5
 - python main.py --dataset FRANK --alpha 0.1 --mu1 2 --mu2 0
 - python main.py --dataset IMDBBINARY --alpha 0.15 --mu1 1 --mu2 1

+(3) To tune the other hyper-parameters, please refer to main.py for more details.

 ### Note
 - We repeat the experiments for five times and average the results for report (with standard deviation).
 Note that, for the five runs, we employ seeds {0, 1, 2, 3, 4} for parameters initialization, respectively.